-Goat is a lovely meat.
-Nice and rich and juicy.
-It’s a wonderful substitute for the other meats and can easily replace beef, pork or chicken in most any recipe.
-Goat is simple to prepare and cook and it tastes great.
-I hope you’ll use this simple recipe and try goat, especially if you have never eaten it before.
+I love goat, nice and rich and juicy, it’s a lovely meat and can easily substitute for beef, pork or chicken in most any recipe.
+It’s is simple to prepare and cook and it tastes great.
+I hope you’ll use this simple recipe, and try goat, especially if you’ve never eaten it before.

 We buy our goat at the Rigaud Farmer’s market when we can or failing that, at the local Metro grocery store, and occasionally, we’ll make the trip to Costco and get our lamb there, organic and frozen.
 You’ll likely easily find goat in your neighbourhood as well, but if all else fails, look for stores that cater to the ethnic Caribbean, Middle Eastern or Indian crowds.
 I wouldn’t be surprised to learn that you can even find it at Walmart.